bennewsom/bewd4_lecture_notes/01_Dev_Workflow/slides/slides.md

 For Windows:

 * Open the "Command Prompt" application
-* For a better experience, try "Console" (http://sourceforge.net/projects/console/)
+* For a better experience, try "Windows Powershell"

 ---